Tornado3P9/installscript-linux/README.md

 tldr ls             # run tldr and explain with examples how the command 'ls' works
 ```

+In contrast to the information provided by `program_name --help`, the `tldr program_name` command typically offers more concise examples and explanations, albeit with less detail.

 ### Installing [Texlive](https://wiki.ubuntuusers.de/TeX_Live/) and [Texmaker](https://www.xm1math.net/texmaker/) for writing LaTeX documents
 ```bash
 sudo apt install texlive texlive-lang-german texlive-lang-english texlive-latex-extra texmaker